Party on the roof and walk across the Brooklyn bridge: how to spend a weekend in new York (July 17-19)

 Where: Online

 Read more: Web design – the fastest growing sector in the IT and web designer is one of the most sought after professions in the digital industry.
-Modern mobile apps, websites and any other interfaces can’t be created without a web designer.
+Modern mobile apps, websites and any other interfaces can’t be created without this specialist.

-In a course on web design you will learn about the different types of sites, the laws of composition and draw a prototype of your site, learns about the rules of combining fonts, learn to distinguish “good” design from “bad” to seek and write lyrics, learn color theory.
+In a course on web design you will learn about the different types of sites, the laws of composition and draw a prototype of your site, learns about the rules of combining fonts, learn to distinguish “good” design from “bad”, but also to search and to write lyrics, learn color theory.

 Cost: Free